Whole Life VS Index Universal Life

 INDEXED UNIVERSAL LIFE INSURANCE

-- Premiums – IUL’s offers more flexibility than a Whole Life insurance.
-You can increase, decrease, stop or even use your cash value to pay your premium payments and you can increase or decrease your death benefits.
-There is no limit as how much you can deposit towards your cash value accumulation (retirement) as long as the death benefit is adjusted accordingly
+Premiums: IUL provides more flexibility in premium payments compared to Whole Life Insurance.
+You have the option to increase, decrease, stop, or even use your cash value to pay premiums.
+Additionally, you can adjust your death benefit accordingly.
+There is no limit on the amount you can deposit towards your cash value accumulation (retirement) as long as the death benefit is appropriately adjusted.